acg/dream-deploys/README.md

 #### What about deploying database schema changes?

-This topic has been covered well elsewhere, [like here](https://blog.rainforestqa.com/2014-06-27-zero-downtime-database-migrations/).
+This topic has been covered [well elsewhere](https://blog.rainforestqa.com/2014-06-27-zero-downtime-database-migrations/).